painlessjeff/oggify/README.md

 Download Spotify tracks to Ogg Vorbis (with a premium account).

 This library uses [librespot](https://github.com/librespot-org/librespot).
 It is my first program in Rust so you may see some horrors in the way I handle tokio, futures and such.
+This fork is even more horrible, it contains a lot of duplicate code.
+But at least it now supports episodes as well.

 # Usage
 To download a number of tracks as `"artists" - "title".ogg`, run